 At least 70% of the population suffers from various foot illnesses.
 These in turn negatively affect their overall well-being.
 This is where insoles come fully to the fore.

 Do you want to know why insoles are good for you?
 Find out here.

 Just like vehicles, our body also has its natural shock absorbers- the feet.
 Your feet absorb the impact from walking, running, and jumping.
 This leads to much less friction between the muscles and bones.

-Insoles can help lessen foot and leg pain brought about by metatarsal pain, Achilles tendonitis, overpronation, foot pain and heel pain.
-They provides many benefits and make walking, running, and even standing more comfortable and efficient.
+Insoles can help lessen foot and leg pain brought about by metatarsal pain, Achilles tendonitis, overpronation, foot pain, and heel pain.
+They provide many benefits and make walking, running, and even standing more comfortable and efficient.

 The Achilles tendon is a strong tendon joining the muscles in the calf of the leg to the bones of the heel.
 Achilles tendonitis, which negatively impacts runners, is caused by overpronation.

 Here are some of the leading benefits of wearing insoles: